High power continuous laser at 461 nm based on a compact and high-efficiency frequency-doubling linear cavity: Characterization

 \section{Characterization}

 We measured the doubling cavity conversion efficiency $\epsilon \equiv P_{\rm{out}}/P_{\rm{in}}$, the power ratio between the SH output component at 461 nm and the fundamental input one at 922 nm, respectively measured at position B and A in Fig. \ref{fig:SHG}.
-The power of the SH component at 461 nm increases almost linearly with the fundamental laser power (blue circles in Fig. \ref{fig:efficiency}).
+The power of the SH component at 461 nm increases almost linearly with the fundamental laser power (blue circles in Fig. \ref{fig:efficiency}), indicating that the system works in the strong depletion regime dominated by non linear losses.
 The frequency conversion efficiency also increases, reaching a maximum value equal to 87\% with 1.05 W of blue light at 461 nm generated with 1.19 W at 922 nm (red squares in Fig. \ref{fig:efficiency}).
-By fitting the experimental points with the expected theoretical behavior \cite{Yariv1989,Polzik1991} we: i.) confirm that thermal effects are negligible in our setup; ii.) obtain an input mirror reflectivity at 922 nm of 1.16(1)\%, which is very close to the nominal one, and estimate the linear losses in the cavity equal to 0.170(3)\%.
+In this configuration the intra-cavity power calculated using the single-pass conversion efficiency is $\sim$100 W; this value is in good agreement with what is obtained considering the build-up factor for an impedance-matched cavity.
+By fitting the experimental points with the expected theoretical behavior \cite{Yariv1989,Polzik1991} we: i.) confirm that thermal effects are negligible in our setup; ii.) obtain an input mirror reflectivity at 922 nm of 98.84(1)\%, which is very close to the nominal one, and estimate the linear losses in the cavity equal to 0.170(3)\%.
 From these values we infer a cavity finesse of $\sim 490$.
 Remarkably, the system performances in terms of both output power and conversion efficiency are presently limited by the available input laser power, which could be up-scaled for example exploiting fully-fibered solutions \cite{Rota2017}.

 The laser system can operate for a few days without any maintenance.
 The power stability of the frequency conversion system has been characterized by monitoring the SH power over several hours: the peak-to-peak fluctuations over 4 h are $\sim$1.2\% (see Fig. \ref{fig:output_461_922}).
 However, most fluctuations are strongly correlated with the varying input power (see the inset of Fig. \ref{fig:output_461_922}), and the uncorrelated relative fluctuations obtained after removing the linear dependence between P$_{\rm{in}}$ and P$_{\rm{out}}$ over the same time interval show an Allan deviation of $5\times 10^{-4}$ at 10 s decreasing to $7\times10^{-5}$ at 2500 s, with a standard deviation equal to $\sim 5.5 \times 10^{-4}$.
 This residual noise could be explained in terms of residual instabilities of the crystal temperature and of the cavity injection pointing.